thechori/echodial-web/readme.md

 ## Deployment

 This deployment is managed by DigitalOcean Apps.

-When code is merged into the `main` branch, the CI/CD pipeline will handle the building of the application and deployment to the site.
+When code is merged into the `main` branch, the CI/CD pipeline will handle the building of the application and deployment to the staging site (https://staging.app.unagidialer.com).

-_TODO: Update docs once multiple environments are setup_
+When ode is merged into the `production` branch, the CI/CD pipeline will handle the building of the application and deployment to the production site (https://app.unagidialer.com).

 ## Important